sfcgeorge/vector_salad/README.md

 vector_salad -f path/to/gold_stars.rb > path/to/gold_stars.svg
 ```

-The SVG file can then be viewed with most modern web browsers, image viewers, or rendered with Inkscape (I leave installing and using Inkscape to the reader).
+The SVG file can then be viewed with most modern web browsers, image viewers, or rendered with Inkscape (I leave installing and using Inkscape to you).
 A more interactive way of compiling, rendering and viewing VectorSalad files is with the companion `fresh_vector_salad` command line tool.
-The following command reads a Ruby VectorSalad file, compiles and saves it to an SVG file, renders it using Inkscape (must be in your path) to a PNG image file, and finally displays the image.
-Note the lack of .rb extension, it will be added automatically, and an absolute path must be provided.
+The following command reads a Ruby VectorSalad file, compiles and saves it to an SVG file of the same name, renders it using Inkscape (must be in your path) to a PNG image file of the same name, and finally displays the image.
+Note an absolute path must be provided here.

 ```
-fresh_vector_salad -p /absolute/path/to/file/ -f gold_star
+fresh_vector_salad -f /absolute/path/to/file/gold_stars.rb
 ```

 The window displayed looks as follows on OS X.